 Contributions for January Issue of The Best Practice Magazine:

-CM Summary The purpose of Configuration Management (CM) (CMMI-DEV) is to establish and maintain the integrity of work products using configuration identification, configuration control, configuration status accounting, and configuration audits.
+Configuration Management establishes and maintains the integrity of work products using configuration identification, control, and audits.

 Definition: Webster defines a tool as "something regarded as necessary to the performance of one's occupation or professional task.
 [Words are the tools of my trade.]"
 Configuration Management (CM) tools come in several forms.
 For systems engineers and their sponsors, these tools include best practice methodologies, standards, documentation, managed environments, manual tools, automated tools, and leadership skills.
 These require and enable the discipline and rigor needed to plan, stand up, implement, and carry out CM successfully.